byrongerlach/onesolved/content/post/vim_shortcuts.md

 @: | Execute last command
 ; | Execute last movement (some, like fc)
 ; | Repeat latest f, t, F or T [count] times.
 See |cpo-;|
+Ctrl+r/Ctrl+u | Delete to start of previous word/beginning of the line (insert mode)

 ### Search
 Shortcut | Description
 ---------|------------